 Calls for immediate resignation

-Sweden — which gave UNAIDS almost $31 million last year, second only to the United States, which provided more than $82 million — said it would not support UNAIDS if Sidibé remains.
+Sweden — which gave UNAIDS almost US$31 million last year, second only to the United States, which provided more than US$82 million — said it would not support UNAIDS if Sidibé remains.

 “We do not trust him.
 He must leave now,” Isabella Lövin, Sweden’s minister for international development cooperation and climate, told Swedish newspaper Svenska Dagbladet.
 “We are freezing our support until he is gone.”